ekwan/PyPlate/API.md

 [//]: # (    - Returns a helper class &#40;`PlateSlicer`&#41; to help perform actions on slices *Shouldn't this return an iterable of `Containers`?
 Or, are you saying that if we add something to the slice, the plate slicer will help return a new Plate with the updated Containers?*)

 - volumes()
-  - Returns a numpy array of used volumes
+  - Returns a `numpy` array of used volumes
 - substances()
   - Returns a set of all substances used
 - moles(substance)
-  - Returns a numpy array of moles of given substance
+  - Returns a `numpy` array of moles of given substance
 - concentrations(substance)

-##### Volumes, substances, moles, concentration can all be called on a slice of the plate
+** Volumes, substances, moles, and concentrations can all be called on a slice of the plate

 [//]: # (- copy&#40;&#41;)